• Skip to primary navigation

 Ingredients

-• 1 tablespoon olive oil
+• 1 tbsp olive oil

-• 6 large bell peppers different colours sliced (around 900g-1kg)
+• 6 large bell peppers different colours, sliced (around 900g-1kg)

-• 1 red onion finely sliced
+• 1 red onion, finely sliced

-• 2 garlic cloves peeled but left whole
+• 2 garlic cloves, peeled but left whole

-• 1.5 cups jarred strained tomatoes (passata) (500g)
+• 1.5 cups jarred strained tomatoes (passata), (500g)

-• ½ cup water (120ml)
+• 1/2 cup water, (120ml)

-• 2 tablespoon capers
+• 2 tbsp capers

-• 1 teaspoon white wine vinegar
+• 1 tsp white wine vinegar

-• salt and pepper to taste
+• salt and pepper, to taste

 Instructions

-• Add 1 tablespoon of olive oil to a saute pan or deep skillet on a medium heat.
+• Add 1 tbsp of olive oil to a saute pan or deep skillet on a medium heat.
 Once hot, add the onion and whole garlic cloves and saute, stirring often until the onion has softened (about 5 minutes).

 • Add the sliced bell peppers and stir to coat in the oil.
 Cover the pan with a lid and cook the peppers for 25 minutes until tender but not completely soft.